Stash Busting Scarf

 Learn to design and weave a beautiful 4 or 8-shaft scarf from your stash leftovers.

-Coping with pandemic boredom through weaving, but stuck with a stash that doesn't inspire you?
+Stuck with a stash that doesn't inspire you?

 Here’s the perfect solution for you.

 Join color-in-weaving expert Tien Chiu and well-known weaving teacher Janet Dawson as we help you solve the problems of dealing with stash projects.
 This recording of the Weave-Along offers online lessons, recorded Q&A sessions, and the chance to join a supportive community of your fellow weavers, sharing your trials and triumphs.
 We’ll lead you through a 4 or 8-shaft scarf project that will teach you the basics of:

 Mixing yarn textures, fibers, and thicknesses

 Share the fun with an online gathering of fellow weavers - all working on scarves as individual as each weaver’s stash and creativity can make it.

 You May Have Seen Us In

 Work with Mystery Yarns

 Learn how to use those mystery yarns, even if you're not sure what they are!

 Choose and Use Colors